 Hrvoje Jurlina, Croatia,

 Hariklia Proios, Greece

-After 15 amazing years of serving #SAFE, Markus Wagner from the German Stroke Foundation Stiftung Deutsche Schlaganfall-Hilfe got a token of our appreciation for all of his hard work as a SAFE Board member, Past-President and a VP.
-We are really appreciating him as a colleague and a friend and we hope he will continue to share his experience and ideas with SAFE.
+After 15 amazing years of serving #SAFE, Markus Wagner from the German Stroke Foundation Stiftung Deutsche Schlaganfall-Hilfe was presented with a token of our appreciation for all of his hard work as a SAFE Board member, Past-President and a VP.
+We really appreciate Markus as a colleague and a friend and we hope he will continue to share his experience and ideas with SAFE.

-The next General Assembly will be held on 20th November 2020.
-The place of this meeting will be announced to delegates early in 2020.
+The next General Assembly will be held on 20th November 2020 in Barcelona, Spain.